cloudui/blogstack/content/post/2026-05-18-flashattn-cutlass/index.md

 - The default `print` function on the SMEM layouts prints some pseudo layout that shows the composition of our different pieces.
 The reason is that there is no homogenous shape/stride combo that can represent the swizzle logic.
 We'll take a look at the layout visually in a bit.
 - Something clearly "breaks" the fragments when we switch to non-multiples of 64.
 The second dimension of the V-fragment changes from a flat `4` to a nested `(2, 2)` layout.
 The Q-fragment's outer strides flip as well.
 However, both shapes are still the same size in total.

 To understand what's going on, we have to understand what `partition_fragment` is actually doing.
 Canonically, we pass in tensors as its argument, e.g. `tiled_mma.partition_fragment_A(sQ)`.
 However, this is a bit of a red herring, since the partitioning *only needs the layout*.
 We already saw this with `partition_fragment_C`, which is a standalone function that only takes in the tiled MMA and a shape.
-In the source code[^7], the function only uses the tensor's layout and nothing else.
-The tensor argument exists solely to anchor the partitioning to the physical SMEM buffer--a readability convention, not a functional requirement.
+In the source code[^7], the function only grabs the tensor's layout (via `tensor.layout()`) and nothing else.
+The tensor argument exists solely to anchor the partitioning to a physical SMEM buffer -- a readability convention, not a functional requirement.

 We can see how the `nonswizzle` function simply chops off the swizzle component on the left of the layout and leaves us with the raw non-swizzled shape.
-So using the non-swizzled shape is actually ideal: we only need to partition the SMEM shape to extract the correct fragment tiles--the copy operation is independent of the underlying swizzling pattern.
+So using the non-swizzled shape is actually ideal: we only need to partition the SMEM shape to extract the correct fragment tiles; the copy operation is independent of the underlying swizzling pattern.
 The dumb conclusion is that **we should have passed in a non-swizzled `sQ` and `sK` to the partitioner as well.**

 However, the fact that the copy works regardless means there's some deeper reason for why the fragment shapes stay consistent for `hdim=64,128` and break for `hdim=32,96`.
 If you've gotten to this point, you should just take the above conclusion and run.
 If you want to continue to lose your sanity, we're going to understand why.